Developer Guide

 - Use the

-command with a doctor’s NRIC. - Ensure that all appointments involving the specified doctor are listed.
+apptfordoctorcommand with a doctor’s NRIC. - Ensure that all appointments involving the specified doctor are listed.

 - Test with different doctor NRICs and verify the results.